kcoopermiller/capyswarm/examples/chess/README.md

 # Chess Playing Example

+> [!WARNING]
+> This example works sporadically.
+It is not yet clear why.

 This example demonstrates how two agents can play chess against each other using the [Plain Chess Game](https://plainchess.timwoelfle.de/).

 ## Running the Example